deepjavalibrary/djl/tensorflow/README.md

 ```

 ### Windows

-For Windows, you can use the following library:
+For the Windows platform, you have to use [Automatic](#automatic-(recommended)) package if you want to use GPU.

+#### Windows GPU

+- ai.djl.tensorflow:tensorflow-native-auto:2.3.1

+    This package supports CUDA 10.1 for Windows.

+### Windows CPU

 - ai.djl.tensorflow:tensorflow-native-cpu:2.3.1:win-x86_64